M-Ahsan-Ali-001/Lexical-Analyzer-And-Abstract-Syntax-Tree/README.md

 # Lexical Analyzer:

-<br>•	Firstly, take the  expression from the user  and store that in string.
+<br>•	First, take the  expression from the user  and store that in string.
 <br>•	splitFunction() , in this function we store the characters one by one in a list and remove the white spaces.
 <br>•	Print_Before_Tokenization() ,in this function we print the entered equation.
 <br>•	tokenFinder(), in this function  we check the elements of split list one by using regular Expression to check form which category the current element belongs to.